Mart-Filipowicz-Front/Website---beauty-studio/README.md

 ## Contact
-Created by me - Martyna Filipowicz - feel free to contact me!
+Created by me - Martyna - feel free to contact me!